 3) Remember: Being happy doesn’t make you vulnerable to bad things happening.

+This is a big one, and so many of us fall prey to this one.
 Deep down I think I actually believe that my vigilance can somehow help me avoid the terrible unknown.
 But the truth is, happiness doesn’t invite disaster any more than misery prevents it.
 I am not powerful enough to control fate one way or another, and my energy could be better spent enjoying the moment, rather than bracing for disaster.

 I regularly have to remind myself that letting my guard down and experiencing happiness is not a cue for the universe to spite me and my children.
 Why not choose to enjoy watching my kids play in the park?
 I can soothe the scraped knees — and whatever else — when and if they come rather than worry over them before they happen.